cypress-io/cypress/packages/frontend-shared/README.md

 We use [Tailwind](https://tailwindcss.com/).
 The codebase is utility-driven and all CSS that can be achieved through utility classes is written that way.
 The main way to reuse CSS in multiple places is to extract a component that applies the utility classes and can wrap other elements as needed.

 #### Explicit Pixel Values
-Tailwind can create CSS classes as build time based on what class names we use in our components.
+TailwindCSS can create CSS classes as build time based on what class names we use in our components.
 That means syntax like this will work:

 `<p class="p-[20px]">`